arh23/dummy-data-generator/README.md

 Columns can also be added and deleted via the script.

+#### File

+The user is able to specify the file name, and can opt to have the file compressed after generation.

+##### File name

+Generated file names can be fixed text, or can use the following values (within curly brackets):

+- Individual time values - *h*, *m*, *s* - hour, minute, second respectively.

+- Individual date values - *d*, *M*, *y* - day, month, year respectively.

+- Whole time value - *T* - formatted as *hour-minute-second*.

+- Whole date value - *D* - formated as *day-month-year*.

+- Random value - *?* - uses the min and max values set in the settings.

+- Number of rows - *#* - uses the number of rows specified in the settings or by the user at time of generation.

+Time values are generated as the file name is created (so, at the begining of generation).

+##### File compression

+Files can be generated and compressed.
+This must be enabled in the settings.
+At this time, the script will only compress to *.gz*.
+The file is deleted after compression, leaving only the compressed file.

 #### Settings

 A settings file (*settings.json*) is also created when the script has been run for the first time.
 Currently, the following can be changed via the settings: